FrancesCoronel/personal-website-v3/site/content/adventures/2018-09-28-alternative-cs-programs.md

 ---
-title: Alternative Programs to a CS Degree 💻
+title: Alternative Programs to a CS Degree
-description: These are all programs that are at least 2 years long and act as alternatives to a typical CS degree.
+description: These are all programs that are at least 2 years long and act as alternatives to a typical CS degree. 💻
 date: 2018-09-29
-url: /2018/09/29/alternative-programs-to-a-cs-degree/
 image: https://images.pexels.com/photos/277593/pexels-photo-277593.jpeg?w=1260&h=750&auto=compress&cs=tinysrgb
 categories:
   - blog